Spring Term 2018

 All these skills are practised in a variety of ways- individual reading, group reading, shared reading, partner reading to name but a few.
 We use a wide range of different reading schemes: Oxford Reading Tree, Rigby Star, Story Worlds, Red Rocket Readers, Treetops, Discovery World and Pearson Phonics Bug to name but a few.
 The children are also encouraged to read other literature appropriate to their age.

 We also try to instil in the pupils a love of reading and the benefits of having ‘a book as a friend’.
+For more information on how to support your child with reading see the videos and handouts from our English Workshop.

 Wild Wood Forest School at Lymington Infants